romainbsl/playground-swZFUgoK/markdowns/article.md

 ## Introduction

 Kotlin is a brand new world, with quiet a lot of new features.
-One of them is **conventions**.
+Some of them are named **conventions**.
 Kotlin documentation said that if you define an `operator` function `plus`, you can use `+`, _by convention_, to call that function.

-Conventions are not just for operators, you'll find them in Collections, Ranges, Destructive Declaration and invocation.
+Conventions are not just for operators, you'll find them in Collections, Ranges, Destructive Declaration and Invocation.

 Let's see the details !!!

 ## Operator overloading

-Kotlin allows us to overload some operator on any object we have created, or that we know of (through extensions).
+Kotlin allows us to overload some operators on any object we have created, or that we know of (through [extensions][]).
-Operator overloading provide a way to invoke functions to perform arithmetic operation, equality checks or comparison on as many objects as we want, through symbols like `+`, `-`, `/`, `*`, `%`, `<`, `>`, `=`.
+The concept of [operator overloading][op_overloading] provides a way to invoke functions to perform arithmetic operation, equality checks or comparison on whatever object we want, through symbols like `+`, `-`, `/`, `*`, `%`, `<`, `>`, `=`.
 But, obviously, those overloading should be defined when it make sense to use them.

 For the following parts, let's assume we have the `data class`: